spacemeshos/testnet-guide/spacemesh0.1.md

 This guide walks you though and describes the features and the supported functionality of this release.

 ## Main features
-- Managed Node
+- Managed Smesher (full p2p node)
-- Storage commitment to participate in block production
+- Setup storage commitment for participating in the Spacemesh protocol
-- Block production
+- Earn rewards for your Smesher submitting blocks to the network according to the Spacemesh protocol
-- Wallet
+- A basic Smesh wallet

-## Spacemesh 0.1 Cheat Sheet
+## Spacemesh 0.1 Technical Cheat Sheet

 - Network id: 0.
-- POST init size per miner:	~20 minutes on a modern CPU.
+- Smesh Storage commitment:	~20 minutes on a modern CPU.
 - Layer mining award: 50 Smesh.
 - Rewards maturity: 4 layers (20 minutes).
-- Non-routable Nodes are not supported.
+- Non-routable Smeshers are not supported.
 - Layer duration: 5	minutes.
 - Number of layers in an epoch:	288.
 - Epoch duration: 24 hours.